geilerloui/deep-learning/reinforcement-learning/Lesson-6.md

-We begin by initializing the value of each state to zero then at everey time step the agent interacts with the environment choosing actions that are dictated by the policy and
+We begin by initializing the value of each state to zero then at every time step the agent interacts with the environment choosing actions that are dictated by the policy and

 **Continous tasks:**